Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Introduction

 In machine learning, two-sample tests play a fundamental role in generative adversarial networks (GANs) \citep{goodfellow2014generative}, which have proven to be an effective way to generate new (synthetic) draws that adhere to the distribution of a given high-dimensional set of samples.
 In short, GANs are trained to produce synthetic data which a two-sample test cannot distinguish from ``real'' samples.
 However, optimizing a GAN is notoriously unstable.
-It has been suggested that the stability of GANs can be improved if the underlying two-sample test is based on an MMD, with constraints on, e.g., the Lipschitz constant \citep{arjovsky2017wasserstein}, RKHS norm \citep{li2017mmd}, or Sobolev norm \citep{mroueh2018sobolev} of the witness.
-Unlike Radon TV, these function classes do not have an intrinsic connection to neural networks, which in practice are most commonly used to train the discriminator in a GAN.
+It has been suggested that the stability of GANs can be improved if the underlying two-sample test is based on an IPM, with constraints on, e.g., the Lipschitz constant \citep{arjovsky2017wasserstein}, RKHS norm \citep{li2017mmd}, or Sobolev norm \citep{mroueh2018sobolev} of the witness.
+In practice, a neural network is used to train the discriminator in the GAN, which only approximates the witness (the function achieving the supremum) in IPMs over RKHS or Sobolev spaces.
+Interestingly, for RBV spaces, this is not an approximation and a two-layer neural network captures the witness exactly, as shown in \eqref{eq:test-stat}.

 At a technical level, our paper falls into a line of work exploring neural networks from the functional analytic perspective.
 The equivalences between weight decay of parameters in a two-layer neural network and first-degree ($k = 1$) Radon total variation were discovered in \citet{savarese2019infinite, ongie2020function}, and further formalized and extended by \citet{parhi2021banach} to the higher-degree case ($k > 1$).
-We make use of these equivalences to prove results on the Radon TV MMD.
+We make use of these equivalences to prove results on the Radon TV IPM.
 Lastly, we note that the sensitivity of neural networks to variation in only a few directions was observed even earlier, in \citet{bach2017breaking}.